12 Best Tom Jones Songs of All Time

 ‘Stoned In Love’ (2006)

-Riding high from the success of Reload, Jones teamed up with dance music producer Chicane for the anthemic ‘Stoned In Love’.
-The song finds Jones singing in a lighter register when he first appears during the first chorus before he unleashes during the backend of the track.
+Riding high from the success of Reload, Jones teamed with dance music producer Chicane for the anthemic dance floor filler ‘Stoned In Love’.
+The song finds Jones singing in a lighter register during the first verse before he unleashes during the chorus in trademark Tom Jones fashion.

 Another UK Singles Chart top ten hit (the song made it to #7), ‘Stoned In Love’ was the last big crossover hit Jones had before entering his blues and gospel era.